 By effectively segmenting your customers, brands can direct each customer into a tailored sales journey which will maximise sales conversions.
-One perfect example of this type of personalisation is the design website Canva which asks their customers how they intend to use their product.
+One perfect example of this type of personalisation is the design website, Canva, which asks its customers how they intend to use the product.
 Through this simple sign-up process, Canva can successfully cross sell services like video and gif creation to those who are likely to buy.

 5. Visitors will stick around longer

 When you show customers content that is interesting to them, they will most likely stay longer.
 If you want to improve the time that your customer spends on your website, give them content that they are likely to enjoy to keep them on the site for longer.